snikket-im/snikket-android/README.md

 messages are being read.
 This is no longer necessary.
 With Chat Markers (XEP-0333, supported by Conversations since 0.4) we have the ability to **know** whether or not your messages are being read.
-Similar things can be said for priorites.
-In the past priorties have been used (By servers, not by clients!) to route your messages to one specific client.
+Similar things can be said for priorities.
+In the past priorities have been used (By servers, not by clients!) to route your messages to one specific client.
 With carbon messages (XEP-0280, supported by Conversations since 0.1) this is no longer necessary.
 Using priorities to route OTR messages isn't pratical either because they are not changeable on the fly.
 Metrics like last active client (the client which sent the last message) are much better.

-Unfortunatly these modern replacements for legacy XMPP features are not widely adopted.
+Unfortunately these modern replacements for legacy XMPP features are not widely adopted.
 However Conversations should be an instant messenger for the future and instead of making Conversations compatible with the past we should work on implementing new, improved technologies into other XMPP clients as well.